kasperisager/sails-generate-auth/README.md

 ##### Requirements

 The only  requirements, besides running the generator and adding some providers in `config/passport.js`, is having a model named "User" in your application as well as a set of routes that exposes the authentication endpoints.
 You'll also need to load the Passport.js middleware for all your controllers and install the required NPM packages.
+Lastly, you need to add a line to `config/bootstrap.js` to load your Passport providers on startup.

 At the very least, your User model needs to look like this: